arcee-ai/fastmlx/docs/contributing.md

 ### Implement Features

 Look through the GitHub issues for features.
 If anything tagged `enhancement` and `help wanted` catches your eye, dive in and start coding.
-Your ideas can become a reality in FASTMLX!
+Your ideas can become a reality in FastMLX!

 ### Write Documentation